tnebooks/11th-botany/content.en/tissue-and-tissue-system/permanent-tissues/_index.md

 ![Parenchyma](9.8.png)

 **Collenchyma (Gk.
 Colla-glue; enchyma – an infusion** Collenchyma is a simple, living mechanical tissue.
 Collenchyma generally occurs in hypodermis of dicot stem.
 It is absent in the roots and also occurs in petioles and pedicels.
 The cells are elongated and appear polygonal in cross section.
-The cell wall is unevenly thickened.It contains more of hemicellulose and pectin besides cellulose.
+The cell wall is unevenly thickened .It contains more of hemicellulose and pectin besides cellulose.
 It provides mechanical support and elasticity to the growing parts of the plant.
 Collenchyma consists of narrow cells.
 It has only a few small chloroplast or none.
 Tannin maybe present in collenchyma.Based on pattern of pectinisation of the cell wall, there are three types of collenchyma.

 **Types of Collenchyma**

-**1. Angular collenchyma** It is the most common type of collenchyma with irregular arrangement and thickening at the angles where cells meet.
+>**1.
+Angular collenchyma** It is the most common type of collenchyma with irregular arrangement and thickening at the angles where cells meet.
 Example: Hypodermis of _Datura_ and _Nicotiana_

-**2. Lacunar collenchyma** The collenchyma cells are irregularly arranged.
+>**2.
+Lacunar collenchyma** The collenchyma cells are irregularly arranged.
 Cell wall is thickened on the walls bordering intercellular spaces.
 Example: Hypodermis of _Ipomoea_

-**3. Lamellar collenchyma** The collenchyma cells are arranged compactly in layers(rows).
+>**3.
+Lamellar collenchyma** The collenchyma cells are arranged compactly in layers(rows).
 The Cell wall is thickened only at tangential wall. devoid of thickened at radial walls.
 These thickening appear as successsive tangential layers.
 Example: Hypodermis of Helianthus

 **Diagramatic structures**

 ![Types of Collenchyma](9.9.png)

-**Annular Collenchyma:** Duchaigne (1955) reported another type called Annular collenchyma in petiole of Nerium.
+>**Annular Collenchyma:** Duchaigne (1955) reported another type called Annular collenchyma in petiole of Nerium.
 The lumen is more or less circular in shape.

 **Sclerenchyma (Gk.
 Sclerous- hard: enchyma-an infusion)** The sclerenchyma is dead cell and lacks protoplasm.
 The cells are long or short, narrow thick walled and lignified secondary walls.
 The cell walls of these cells are uniformly and strongly thickened. sclerenchymatous cells are of two types: